-Frying foods always gives me a little bit of anxiety.
-These mushrooms were definitely on the easier side.
-As long as the oil is hot enough, they will fry perfectly with little error.
-No worries about batter or meat in the center being done.
+Deep frying sometimes gives me a bit of anxiety, but these mushrooms are definitely on the easier side.
+As long as the oil is the correct temperature (about 350˚F/180˚C), they will fry perfectly with little error and no worries about the batter or meat in the center being done.

 I lightly washed the mushrooms and patted dry prior to coating, but some recipes call for peeling the tops of the mushrooms.

 Don’t sprinkle the salt over the mushrooms until after they have been fried.
-Beforehand will make them release moisture and soften.
+Seasoning beforehand will make them release moisture and soften.

-I reheated leftovers the next day in a single layer on a baking sheet in a 350 degree F oven until heated through, about 10 minutes.
+Store leftovers in an airtight container in the refrigerator for up to a day.
+I reheated the mushrooms the next day in a single layer on a baking sheet in a 350˚F (180˚C) oven until heated through, about 10 minutes.

-Just look at all the wonderful Mushroom recipes being shared today!
+All the other wonderful Mushroom recipes being shared:

 - Crusted Seafood Mushroom Caps by The Freshman Cook